 Admissions Information for Belfast Bible College

 Belfast Bible College offers a three year BA(Hons) in Theology validated through the University of Cumbria.
 The College also offers an MA in Theology - Bible and Ministry in the contemporary world, through University of Cumbria and a Graduate Diploma.
 Our Graduate Diploma course is designed for University Graduates of other subjects who would like training and qualification in Theology.
 For further information regarding these course options, the undergraduate and graduate menus.

-The academic year for degree and postgraduate programmes commences in September.
-College courses run throughout the year and further details regarding start dates for individual courses can be found on the specific course information page.
+The academic year for Degree commences in September, the first teaching week for the MA is in August.
+Other courses run throughout the year and further details can be found on their page on the website.

 College Courses are designed to make Christian learning available to all, there are no formal academic entrance requirements for our college courses.

 For specific queries or additional information regarding course requirements, please contact the Admissions Office.